Are you seeking a complete form testing checklist to prevent errors and data loss?

 If your forms have a payment field, you can make a test payment to confirm that payments are successfully passing through.

-With WPForms, all payment addons come with testing functionality, so you can quickly check if payments are successful.
+With WPForms, all payment integrations come with testing functionality, so you can quickly check if payments are successful.

-For help with payment integrations and testing, see the guide for your preferred payment addon:
+For help with payment integrations and testing, see the guide for your preferred payment integration:

 When you’re ready to launch your form, make sure to switch payment settings to Live mode.